engbasel/learning-basic-japanese/README.md

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues or pull requests for any improvements or features you'd like to see added to the app.

----

-Feel free to customize or expand upon this README to better fit the specifics of your project.